wso2/choreo-samples/nextjs-todolist-app/README.md

     2. See more details on NEXTAUTH_URL and NEXTAUTH_SECRET configurations at [Next.js Official Documentation] (https://next-auth.js.org/configuration/options)

-4. Once the web application is deployed, copy the **Web App URL** from the development environment card.
-5. Navigate to the **DevOps** view from the left pane and click Configs & Secrets and add a new config as `NEXTAUTH_URL= {Copied web app url}` to the created config map at the deployment .
 6. Click save.
 5. After a few seconds when the deployment is active, navigate to the copied web app URL.
 You can verify that the web app is successfully hosted.